Pusty/writeups/ASISCTFQuals2019/README.md

     s.add(val > m[val].as_long()) # find all numbers until no are left
 ```

-and after entering one of the numbers the binary requests the largest one:
+After entering one of the resulting numbers the binary requests the largest one:
 ```
 ./medias 742112478421124785322358
 - please find the largest such number!